-Supply Management is increasingly seen as a core ‘must get right’ competency, in leading organisations around the world and is beginning to take a role in product innovation and brand management.
-Organisations such as P&G, Deutsche Post DHL and HP realise that a large part of their relationship with their end customers is in fact, dependent upon their own suppliers.
-They understand that Supply Management is no longer just about consolidating the supplier base, establishing long-term contracts and leveraging spend potential.
-In such leading organisations it is increasingly about new product development, collaboration, innovation, and customer satisfaction.
-This customer centric procurement is at the heart of ‘Procurements Golden Triangle’:
+These organizations realize that a large part of their relationship with end customers is in fact, dependent upon their suppliers and that Supply Management is no longer just about consolidating the supplier base, establishing long-term contracts and leveraging spend potential.
+In these organizations procurement’s strategic impact it is increasingly measured by its effectiveness in new product development, collaboration, innovation, and enhancing customer satisfaction.
+This customer-centric procurement is at the heart of ‘Procurement’s Golden Triangle’:

-Value based procurement strategies can have a significant impact on company performance by capturing and harnessing value from suppliers.
-M&A highlights this contribution where up to 70% of the value from M&A can come from procurement activities.
-Advanced procurement capability can enable organisations to drive both ‘cost down’ and ‘cost out’ of the supply chain while simultaneously delivering additional ‘value’.
+Value-based procurement strategies can have a significant impact on company performance by capturing and harnessing value from suppliers.
+M&A highlights this contribution where up to 70% of the benefit of M&A can come from procurement activities.

 Strategic cost management capability is not an accident.
-It is not a knee jerk response to a down cycle.
-Excellence, occurs as a result of good business processes and applied management capability whatever the economic cycle and is embedded in to the organisation through a formal governance and control structure that embeds cost optimisation into the very culture of the organisation.
+It is not a knee-jerk response to a down cycle.
+Excellence occurs as a result of sound business processes and applied ability whatever the economic cycle.
+It is embedded into the organization through a formal governance and control structure that inserts cost optimization into the very culture of the organization.

 For Supply Management the strategic goals must be:

 - Become a Source for Cost Leadership